dhwanu19/OOP-Video-Game-Back-End/README.md

 ## Project Overview

 The following project is a object-oriented Dungeon-Style video game back end.
 It is designed to offer players an immersive experience as they navigate through a series of dungeons, overcoming various challenges to achieve specific goals.
-Developed as a collaborative pair project, I had the privilege of leading the team in management, refactoring and implementation of an incomplete projec.
-Together, we guided the project to success with a mastery over Java class libraries, and effective application of design patterns to create a scalable and maintainable codebase.
+Developed as a collaborative pair project, I had the privilege of leading the team in management, refactoring and implementation of a previously incomplete project.
+Together, we refactored and expanded the provided implementation to create an enjoyable, effective video game back-end with a scalable and maintainable codebase.

 ### Technologies Used